cannawen/vassal-gloomhaven-instructions/README.md

 - All items will be stacked on top of the first slot.
 Drag them to other slots as appropriate

 # Play a scenario
+You will have to do this every time you start a scenario
 ## Scenario setup
 - Click `Predefined Scenarios` to find the scenario you are doing
 - Click `Setup Enemy Decks`
+  - To set up enemies manually, go to `Dungeon -> Enemy Deck` and right click `Set up as Enemy #`
+- Click `Dungeon -> Enemy Board` and `Change Enemy Level` to appropriate level
 - Close `Predefined Scenarios` or use it as a guide to set up your Main Board
 - Click `Dungeon -> Dungeon Board` to open Main Board
 - Click `Dungeon -> Dungeon Setup`